 The reasons perfection is impossible are myriad- existence becomes boring, people are chaotic and changing them is either impossible or requires fundamentally changing them, such as an Assimilation Plot.
 The most basic reason is that everyone has a different perception of perfect.

 Occasionally, even though the characters feel they have found perfection, it may not jibe with what the audience would consider perfect, requiring euthanasia or some other societal taboo.

-Sometimes the point will be made that while perfection is a worthy objective, it is an inherently unattainable one and any who claim to have found it are deluding themselves.
+Sometimes the point will be made that, while perfection is a worthy objective, it is an inherently unattainable one and any who claim to have found it are deluding themselves.
 This can be turned around to a positive.
 Perfection may be impossible, but the improvements to yourself make the pursuit worthwhile.

-- Bleach: In-Universe example between Mayuri and Szayell Aporro, who claims to be 'the perfect being'.
+- Bleach: In-Universe example between Mayuri and Szayell Aporro Granz, who claims to be 'the perfect being'.

 Mayuri [to Szayel]: There is nothing in this world that is truly "perfect"...
 To true scientists like you and I, "Perfection" is tantamount to "despair".
 We aspire to reach greater levels of brilliance than ever before, but never, NEVER, to reach perfection.
 That is the paradox through which we scientists must struggle.
 Indeed, it is our duty to find pleasure in that struggle.

 - Later, when Nemu dies, Mayuri has a hallucination of Szayell Aporro calling him a hypocrite.
 Mayuri hates perfection yet he considered Nemu to be his perfect creation.
 Mayuri comes out of his despair after that and decides to make another Nemu.